mrocklin/multipledispatch/README.rst

 |Build Status|

-A relatively sane multiple dispatch system for Python.
+A relatively sane approach to multiple dispatch in Python.

 Example
 -------